ryanisaacg/brick/language-roadmap.md

 - you can have unsafe blocks (or statements?)
 - you can only call unsafe functions from within unsafe blocks

+extern:
+- opaque extern pointers
+- extern functions are unsafe
+- externs can only do C FFI stuff, for ease of wasm backend

 syntax niceties:
 - keyword arguments
 - remove ; requirement?